azzy-chemE/new-student/README.md

 # New Student

-Deployed on Itch.io at: https://azzy-cheme.itch.io/new-student
+A simple platformer deployed on Itch.io at: https://azzy-cheme.itch.io/new-student

 Made with Godot 3.6.1 and GDScript.